OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-new-octopus-infrastructure.md

 hideInThisSectionHeader: true
 ---

 In this section, we need to add our infrastructure and associate it with our tenants.
-All customers have a production environment, with some having the optional staging environment.
+All external customers have a production environment, with some having the optional staging environment.
 We only need to add a deployment target for each environment our tenant (customer) deploys to.
 Since our application is hosted on Azure Web Apps, we need to add an [Azure Web App deployment target](/docs/infrastructure/deployment-targets/azure/web-app-targets/index.md).

 To add a new Azure Web Target, go to **{{Infrastructure, Deployment Targets}}** and click **ADD DEPLOYMENT TARGET**.